Accent Modification & Reduction Therapy

 Do you feel like you’re missing out on opportunities because people have trouble understanding what you say?

-If so, District Speech can help.
+If so, speech and language therapy can help.

 What Is An Accent?